bitcoin-api/bitcoin-api-full-stack/README.md

 #### Why are Amazon Web Services (AWS) used as the foundation for Bitcoin-Api's tech?

 The Bitcoin-Api system's foundation uses several cloud services provided by [Amazon Web Services (AWS)](https://aws.amazon.com).
 AWS is used because their services provide a good tech foundation for the following reasons:
-1. AWS has very high quality and competitively priced cloud services
+1. In using AWS, you have full ownership of your data 💯🤠
-2. In using AWS, you have full ownership of your data 💯🤠
+2. AWS has very high quality and competitively priced cloud services🖥📊

 ☁️Additional cloud credits☁️
 * **Satoshi Nakamoto** for Bitcoin